Key Takeaways:

 When is a Contract Legally Binding?

-Enforceable by law, a contract is a legally binding agreement made between two or more parties.
-If the parties argue about the validity of a contract, the case goes before the courts, which determine if there is a breach of contract.
+A contract is a legally binding agreement between two or more parties and is enforceable by law.
+If the parties dispute the validity of a contract, the case goes before the courts, which determine whether a breach has occurred.

 There are several vital pieces to a contract: